samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 hour

 You drive a spike of psionic energy into the mind of one creature you can see within range.
 The target makes a Wisdom saving throw, taking 3d8 Psychic damage on a failed save or half as much damage on a successful one.
-On a failed save, you also always know the target’s location until the spell ends, but only while the two of you are on the same plane of existence.
-While you have this knowledge, the target can’t become hidden from you, and if it has the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition, it gains no benefit from that condition against you.
+On a failed save, you also always know the target's location until the spell ends, but only while the two of you are on the same plane of existence.
+While you have this knowledge, the target can't become hidden from you, and if it has the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition, it gains no benefit from that condition against you.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 2.